logbooksh/vim-logbook/README.md

 Properties can either be of the form [Name: Value] or #tag.

-Page properties are automatically applied to task definitions and entries that follows them.
-In case of conflict between page and task properties, the value of task properties prevail.
+Page properties are automatically added to task definitions and entries that follow them.
+If a property is defined both for the whole page and a given task, the task property prevails.

-Following the header is a note, which is usually describing the task or activity.
+Following the header is a note, which usually describes the task or activity.
 The note captures all text until the next task header.

 [10:15] [Start] Add README for vim-logbook